CyrilSiman/react-google-oauth/README.md

 ![Google button with hover state](https://i.imgur.com/PDgUgJW.gif)

 # How it works

 This module is composed by two kind of components :

-- \<GoogleAPI> used to inject and initialize the Google Api with your Google client ID, follow this <a href="https://developers.google.com/identity/sign-in/web/devconsole-project" >Google's documentation to get yours</a>
+- \<GoogleAPI> used to inject and initialize the Google Api with your Google client ID, follow this [Google's documentation](https://developers.google.com/identity/sign-in/web/devconsole-project) to get yours
 - \<GoogleLogin> \<GoogleLogout> \<CustomGoogleLogin> \<CustomGoogleLogout> components used to display buttons and connect each *clickEvents* to Google Oauth Api.

 # Install